The Scoop on Gruyere

 Check out our Classic Swiss Fondue recipe and these Fondue essentials, as well as everything you need to make this delicious Japanese Sweet Potato and Mushroom Gratin, all at special pricing this week:

-- Organic Broccoli Crowns, Grown by Josie’s & Access Farms in Southern California, $1.99/lb.
+- Organic Broccoli Crowns, Grown by Josie’s in Salinas, $1.99/lb.

 Mmmmmm, Mac & Cheese

 Last but definitely not least, here is a recipe for a grown up Broccoli Gruyere Pasta.
 We are featuring Barilla Pasta, Selected Varieties, 16 oz.
 Package, $1.79, a great ingredient for this dish and a nice price for stocking your pantry for your next Mac and Cheese!
+Pasta and Gratin dishes are all the better with Kikkoman Japanese Style Breadcrumbs, 8 oz.
+Package, $1.59 and Organic Girl Baby Spinach, California grown, 1 Lb.
+Package $4.99ea.

 And All the Wines to Match!